mattearly/dmpower/README.md

     * Use Cygwin 64 or 32 bit.
 When installing Cygwin search 'gcc' and then install all, same with 'git' and same with 'make'  (this will take a while to complete the install)
     * Follow same directions as Linux while using Cygwin Terminal

 NOTE: There are probably many other ways to compile this.
 It is basic C++ code that is using C++11 features.
-You can got to the source folder with terminal and type ```g++ -std=c++11 *.cpp``` and it will compile, but if you do this you need to have the .dat files in th same directory as the executable the compiler creates.
 NOTE: This program uses special colored words, which is kinda optional but unfortunantly some terminals don't display these correctly, notably the Visual Studio one.

 #### ToDo